JaylyDev/jaylydev.github.io/posts/terminator.md

 **Introducing Terminator to your Minecraft world!** This is a powerful mob that has the ability to follow entities, destroy blocks and build blocks when the terminator thinks it's necessary, pick up melee and ranged weapons such as swords and bows to attack entities, and wear armors such as chestplates to protect itself from being damaged.

-# Core Features

-> [!CAUTION]
-> This add-on is still in early testing.
-Following features may change or it may be removed in future releases.

 ## Build and Destroy Blocks

 This terminator can build blocks to reach its target and break blocks that stops the terminator from reaching the target.